zaphosting/docs/docs/vserver-dedicated-comparison.md

 ---
 id: vserver-dedicated-comparison
 title: "Comparing VPS and Dedicated Servers - Which Hosting Option Suits You Best?"
-description: "Comparison between VPS and Dedicated Server at ZAP-Hosting – ZAP-Hosting.com documentation"
+description: "Compare VPS and Dedicated Servers to choose the best hosting solution for your needs and optimize performance and resources → Learn more now"
 sidebar_label: VPS/Dedicated Comparison
 services:
   - vserver